spaceshuttl/visionary/README.md

 `~ >> vpm`

 in your command line.
 On your first run, you'll be prompted to enter your default settings (leave blank to accept defaults).
-A string will be generated that you can save to the specified location.
+A string will be generated that you can either auto-save or manually save to the specified location.
 This will remove the need to remember and enter your configuration every time. **Note that different values here will generate different passwords.**

 You will be then be prompted for a master password (minimum 8 characters).
 This is what protects all of your generated passwords so make it a strong one.
 Next, a keyword.
 This can be anything, like 'github.com' or 'facebook' or even 'not_porn' for that special folder.
+A fingerprint will be generated and displayed.
+This is a string unique to your master password, and eliminates the need to re-enter it to ensure validity.

 Two strong passwords will be generated based on what you entered, a conventional one, and a readable one.
 You can then optionally copy one to your clipboard.
 Visionary will carry on asking for more keywords, so just leave it blank to exit.